joelguittet/mender-stm32l4a6-zephyr-example/README.md

 First retrieve [mender-artifact](https://docs.mender.io/downloads#mender-artifact) tool.

-Change `VERSION.txt` file to `0.2`, rebuild and sign the firmware using the following commands.
+Change `VERSION` file to `VERSION_MAJOR=0` and `VERSION_MINOR=2`, rebuild and sign the firmware using the following commands.
 We previously used `hex` file because it is required to flash the device, but we now use `bin` file that is required for the mender-mcu-client:

 ```
 west build -b nucleo_l4a6zg path/to/mender-stm32l4a6-zephyr-example